BrainsOnBoard/CX_neural_compass_paper/README.md

 As the learning experiments require batched runs we provide a Bash script to simplify simulation.
 The script can be found with the model in ```model_learn``` and is named ```batch_bee.sh``` (please forgive the bee naming convention for Drosophila simulations!). running this script without arguments will produce instructions for usage.

+## Data logs

+To save re-running all experiments the logs for all the simulations described in the paper are in this repository.
+The logs for Experiments 1 & 2 can be found in ``` data/static_weight_logs ``` and the logs for Experiment 3 are in individual directories in ``` data ```.

 ## Analysis

 ### Loading SpineML log files into Python and Matlab/Octave